 Some types of files compress better than others.
 Certain data files, such as text files, picture files in the BMP format, and some text style database files can often be compressed by 90% or more.
-There are some other types of files, such as program files, that may compress by 50% or so.
+Some other types of files, such as program files, may compress by 50% or so.
 Learn how to make a zip file.

 You would see a similar lack of compression if you zipped some files using maximum compression and then added that Zip file to another Zip file.
 This second Zip file would not be substantially smaller than the first one (it may even be slightly larger).
 Again, this is because the data in the original Zip file is already compressed.
 Some document files, including those created by Microsoft Office, are actually Zip files with a custom file extension.

 There are other file types that don't compress well.
 For example, certain types of encrypted data files, such as those used by home finance programs and some spreadsheet products, will not compress much.